bahaidev/textbrowser/README.md

     current locale if `fieldvalue` is present (i.e., replace `hasFieldvalue` functionality)

+1. Fix "checkmark_locale_fields_only" and "Save settings as URL" so that both are locale-sensitive.

 1. Rename localization strings, especially auto-field ones; consider making some reusable, pointing to scripts, or how else to designate auto-field plugins?